okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 layout: Guides
 ---

-This guide teaches you how to build federated Single Sign-On with Okta for your application.
+This guide teaches you how to build federated SSO with Okta for your application.
 This guide assumes that you intend to make this app integration public by publishing it in the Okta Integration Network (OIN).

 ---

 **Learning outcomes**

-* Create an SSO app integration with the OIDC or SAML protocol for OIN submission.
+* Create and test an SSO app integration for OIN submission.
-* Test your SSO app integration.

 **What you need**